Humber: Names

+Geography

+Although it is now an estuary its entire length, the Humber had a much longer freshwater course during the Ice Age, extending across Doggerland, which is now submerged beneath the North Sea.

 History

-Although it is now an estuary, the Humber had a much longer freshwater course during the Ice Age, extending across what was the dry bed of the North Sea.

 The Humber features regularly in medieval British literature.
-In the Welsh Triads, the Humber is one of the three principal rivers of Britain (together with the Thames and the River Severn) and is continually mentioned throughout the Brut y Brenhinedd as a boundary between the southern kingdom (Lloegyr) and various northern kingdoms.
-In Geoffrey of Monmouth's 12th-century chronicle (Historia Regum Britanniae), the Humber is named for "Humber the Hun", an invader who drowned there during battle in the earliest days of the chronicle.
+In the Welsh Triads, the Humber is (together with the Thames and the River Severn) one of the three principal rivers of Britain, and is continually mentioned throughout the Brut y Brenhinedd as a boundary between the southern kingdom (Lloegyr) and various northern kingdoms.
+In Geoffrey of Monmouth's 12th-century historically unreliable chronicle (Historia Regum Britanniae), the Humber is named for "Humber the Hun", an invader who drowned there during battle in the earliest days of the chronicle.

 The Humber remained an important boundary throughout the Anglo-Saxon period, separating Northumbria from the southern kingdoms.
 The name Northumbria derives from the Anglo-Saxon Norðhymbre (plural) = "the people north of the Humber".

 The Humber is recorded with the abbreviation Fl.
 Abi (The Abus river, Ἄβος) in Ptolemy's Geographia, discharging into the German Ocean (the North Sea) south of Ocelum Promontorium (Spurn Head).
 Ptolemy also gives the Iron Age tribes of the area as the Coritani south of the Humber and the Parisi to the north.

-In the 1719 novel Robinson Crusoe, the eponymous protagonist leaves England on a ship departing from The Humber.
+In the 1719 novel Robinson Crusoe, Crusoe leaves England on a ship departing from the Humber.

 On 23 August 1921, the British airship R38 crashed into the estuary near Hull, killing 44 of the 49 crew on board.